Read Cardinal Orthodontic’s frequently asked questions about orthodontic treatment and dental health to learn more about the benefits of braces.

 Some patients struggle with proper oral hygiene and brushing with braces.
 You should continue to see your general dentist every 4-6 months for regular cleaning and check-ups.
 Normally, a general dental check-up is performed every six months, but Cardinal Orthodontics actively promotes more frequent visits to your general dentist for cleanings.

-New advances in orthodontics such as improved wires and techniques allow for quicker treatment plans.
+New advances in orthodontics such as improved brackets, wires and techniques allow for quicker treatment plans.

 There have been a number of research studies related to orthodontics and musical instruments.

 Every musician seems to adapt very well to playing with braces after a week or two of practice.
 Some of them find that placing wax on the brackets is helpful during the initial adjustment period.
 If a patient is a “First Chair” player, some extra practice will ensure that they are conditioned to playing with braces and maintain that high level.

 No, they will not.
 At Cardinal Orthodontics, we treat wrestlers, hockey players, soccer players, lacrosse players, football players, and players in all other types of sports.

 A good number of parents are interested in how braces and sports work together.
 Some parents may think that a child with braces on their teeth must refrain from any of the more active sports, due to the notion that any kind of serious impact may be detrimental to the mouth and teeth.
 Our kid friendly orthodontists will tell you this is simply not true.

 Braces can sometimes help keep the teeth in place when a player has a mouth injury.
 We always advise our patients to wear a mouthpiece or a mouth guard if they can.
 We provide these standard, orthodontic flat mouth guards to our patients at no charge.